LaunchCodeEducation/skills-back-end-java/java4python/control-flow/README.md

 ### switch

-Java also supports a `switch` statement that acts something like the `elif` statement of Python under certain conditions.
+Java also supports a `switch` statement that acts something like the Python `elif`statement under certain conditions.
 To write the grade program using a switch statement we would use the following:

 The `switch` statement is not used very often, and we generally recommend you avoid using it.
 It is not as powerful as the `else if` model because the switch variable can only be compared for equality with a very small class of types.